df15h-moddable/df15h-unreal/docs/ce/3_configure/mods/add-ons/map/moonhilde-sapphire.md

 # Sapphire Exile

-- We no longer use this map.
+- This is a high quality map, but we no longer use it.
 - Because it hasn't been re-cooked for each major Funcom release.
 - It's probably mostly functional, but forums report some bugs.